hjylxmhzq/ffmpeg-cli-utils/README.md

 ffmpeg_utils_rs depends on tokio runtime

-before running codes below, ffmpeg should be placed in $PATH, or you can configure ffmpeg static binary by using `set_binary_path`
+before running codes below, ffmpeg should be placed in $PATH, or you can either configure ffmpeg static binary by using `set_binary_path` or set an env FFMEPG_BIN=path/to/ffmpeg

 ```rust
 #[tokio::main]